Updated 11 August 2020

 Claims for periods from 1 July 2020 must comply with the Schedule attached to the third Treasury Direction (whether employees are fully or flexibly furloughed) and thankfully there are now fewer inconsistencies and areas of uncertainty, although some remain and, with them, the difficulty of predicting HMRC's approach.
 Of course there is also potential for further changes to Guidance and Treasury Directions.
 We have summarised the main points as set out in the documents current at the time of writing and flagged some of the areas of uncertainty, but it would be prudent for employers to contact HMRC direct to resolve any uncertainties relevant to their particular circumstances.

 A separate briefing here looks at other key employment issues arising in relation to the COVID-19 outbreak, including sickness and self-isolation, health data, homeworking, holiday and other issues.
 For more information on latest developments in relation to the CJRS and the impact of Covid-19 more generally, check out our employment blog and our UK pensions blog.

 Claims for period from 1 July 2020 can only be made in respect of employees who have completed 3 consecutive weeks' furlough ending on or before 30 June (subject to a few exceptions).
 A single claim can only cover the maximum number of employees included in any one claim pre-July 2020 (with some exceptions).

-Subject to further developments, in our view claims can be made in respect of employees under notice of redundancy, but not for pay in lieu of notice and not for statutory redundancy pay.
+Claims can be made in respect of employees under notice of redundancy, but not for pay in lieu of notice and not for statutory redundancy pay.